wavefrontHQ/docs/pages/doc/ts_cdf.md

 </thead>
 <tbody>
 <tr>
-<td>cdf_value</td>
+<td>raw_value</td>
-<td>A number that specifies the number of interest.
+<td>The number of interest.
 For example, if you want to know how close your value is to 4000, specify 4000.
-The function returns the cdf for that. </td></tr>
+The function returns the probability that a value in the histogram is that value. </td></tr>
 <tr>
 <td markdown="span"> [hsExpression](query_language_reference.html#query-expressions)</td>
 <td>Expression describing the histogram series. </td></tr>